Skip to content

 Why platform-first matters on the exam

-CTA judges evaluate whether you leverage the platform appropriately.
+CTA judges evaluate whether you use the platform appropriately.
 Going off-platform without justification signals a lack of platform knowledge.
 Going off-platform with clear justification (governor limits, processing requirements, user experience needs) signals mature architectural thinking.

 Platform-First Does NOT Mean Platform-Only